 Using a CTC means you can test a larger number of candidate varieties (with a larger number of comparators) in a single, comprehensive trial.
 This saves costs and increases scientific rigour.

-When five or more candidate varieties of the same genus are tested simultaneously, each will qualify for the CTC examination fee, which is nearly 40 per cent less than the normal fee.
-Trials containing less than five candidate varieties don't qualify for CTC reduction of examination fees, even if the trials are conducted at a centralised test centre.
+When one or more candidate varieties are tested, each will qualify for the CTC examination fee, which is nearly 40 per cent less than the normal fee.

 Becoming a Centralised Test Centre